 No. 5: Coaching & gamification become pillars of development

-To capture the interest of the Employee-First culture, on demand, highly relevant. and engaging formats will be required.
+To capture the interest of the Employee-First culture, on demand, highly relevant, and engaging formats will be required.
 Attention and commitment to online learning will be sparked by gamification.
 Along with this, your employees distinguish themselves by earning coveted credentials, such as certifications, points, and badges.
 As work becomes a game, coaches will be even more of an imperative.
 The effective leader will demonstrate emotional intelligence and the ability to wield power through relationships.
 Likewise, leaders will lean less into classroom-style, content-heavy workshops and more into their relationship with a coach.
 The emphasis will be on higher levels of performance, not knowledge by itself.
-Employees at all levels – not just leaders and executives – will expect to be coached.
+Employees will expect to be coached.
+This includes employees at all levels – not just leaders and executives.

 No. 6: Your teams grow in multicultural diversity

 Sometimes it takes a natural disaster, a global pandemic, or even the horror of war to call our attention to the mix of global cultures we find on today’s teams.
 As talent supplies shrink, organizations will continue to reach farther and wider for talent.
 As a result, offshoring various operations will intensify.
 Once again, forward-thinking organizations have already begun recognizing the need for developing people’s awareness and skills.
 Subsequently, they understand people can work more effectively in teams with varied global backgrounds.

 Get ahead of these trends now

 What can you do to get ahead of these trends?
 Recognize that you need to build and maintain the EQ of your leaders.
 In addition, build and maintain your talent pipeline.
 Next, scale up your coaching efforts.
 Lastly, build more multicultural competency within your ranks.
 These three initiatives go hand and hand.
 IMPACT Group’s global network of coaches and leadership development solutions can help.